Lyme disease: Prevention

 The EPA recommends several tick repellents for use on exposed skin, including DEET, picaridin, IR3535 (a derivative of amino acid beta-alanine), oil of lemon eucalyptus (OLE, a natural compound) and OLE's active ingredient para-menthane-diol (PMD).
 Unlike permethrin, repellents repel but do not kill ticks, protect for only several hours after application, and may be washed off by sweat or water.
 The most popular repellent is DEET in the U.S. and picaridin in Europe.
 Unlike DEET, picaridin is odorless and is less likely to irritate the skin or harm fabric or plastics.
 Repellents with higher concentration may last longer but are not more effective; against ticks, 20% picaridin may work for 8 hours vs. 55–98.11% DEET for 5–6 hours or 30–40% OLE for 6 hours.
 Repellents should not be used under clothes, on eyes, mouth, wounds or cuts, or on babies younger than 2 months (3 years for OLE or PMD).
 If sunscreen is used, repellent should be applied on top of it.
 Repellents should not be sprayed directly on a face, but should instead be sprayed on a hand and then rubbed on the face.

 After coming indoors, clothes, gear and pets should be checked for ticks.
-Clothes can be put into a hot dryer for 10 minutes to kill ticks (just washing or warm dryer are not enough).
-Showering as soon as possible, looking for ticks over the entire body, and removing them reduce risk of infection.
+Clothes can be put into a hot dryer for 10 minutes to kill ticks (just washing or a warm dryer is not enough).
+Showering as soon as possible, looking for ticks over the entire body, and removing them reduces the risk of infection.
 Unfed tick nymphs are the size of a poppy seed, but a day or two after biting and attaching themselves to a person, they look like a small blood blister.
 The following areas should be checked especially carefully: armpits, between legs, back of knee, bellybutton, trunk, and in children ears, neck and hair.